-The fundamentals of Thriving Life NVC (Nonviolent Communication) are based on the following principles.
+The fundamentals of Thriving Life NVC (Nonviolent Communication, also known as Compassionate Communication) are based on the following principles.

 (Elements that are unique to the Thriving Life approach appear in italics or bold italics):

 - It’s our birthright to THRIVE

 - Happiness is the feeling we experience when we are THRIVING

 - Everyone has the same right to thrive; no person’s well-being is

 - The only thing anyone is ever doing, is trying to thrive